Sustainability Management

 Seven & i Holdings works toward solving social issues in its core operations through promotion and development of businesses such as products and services.
 At the same time, we aim for sustainable development that creates value for both companies and society.

-Sustainability Promotion Framework
+Sustainability Promotion Structure

 Seven & i Holdings seeks to promote Group-wide sustainability activities that are effective and efficient.
 To this end, we hold regular, twice-yearly meetings of the CSR Management Committee, which is chaired by the President and Representative Director.
 At these meetings, we offer guidance and make improvements based on reports received from the five subcommittees.
-The meetings also help to strengthen the framework of collaboration between the holding company and operating companies.
+The meetings also help to strengthen the collaboration between the holding company and operating companies.

 Compliance Subcommittee

 The Group employees complying with laws, regulations and social norms and practicing compliance including fair trade with customers and business partners is absolutely essential to realizing the Group's Corporate Creed "Trust and Sincerity."
 In addition to reinforcing thorough compliance at each Group company level, Seven & i Holdings established the Compliance Subcommittee in order for Seven & i Holdings, being the shareholding company, to support each Group company strengthen its compliance systems, as well as ensure effective supervision thereby.
-The Compliance Subcommittee is chaired by the head of the Corporate General Administration & Legal Division of Seven & i Holdings.
+The Compliance Subcommittee is chaired by the head of the Corporate General Affairs & Legal Division of Seven & i Holdings.
 The division in charge of legal affairs at the Company manages the subcommittee to promote specific measures.

 Corporate Ethics and Culture Subcommittee

 The Group employees understanding the Group's Corporate Creed and rigorous implementation of the Corporate Action Guidelines are an essential and important foundation to realize the Group's Corporate Creed "Trust and Sincerity."
 The Corporate Ethics and Culture Subcommittee conducts initiatives based on rigorous implementation of the Corporate Action Guidelines, such as to improve Group employee awareness through education by making everyone aware of the Corporate Creed and the Corporate Action Guidelines.
 In addition to these initiatives, to create fulfilling workplaces, Seven & i Holdings have been conducting an Employee Engagement Survey.
 We are also working to improve work environments, such as by rectifying long working hours, making progress on promoting active roles for diverse human resources including women and people with disabilities, and helping employees balance work and family care responsibilities.
 Further, Seven & i Holdings is working to create an environment where all employees can work at ease, such as by encouraging employees to take days off on holidays and acquire leave.
-The Corporate Ethics and Culture Subcommittee is chaired by the head of the Corporate Personnel Planning Division of Seven & i Holdings.
+The Corporate Ethics and Culture Subcommittee is chaired by the head of the Human Resources Division of Seven & i Holdings.
 The division in charge of human resources at the Company manages the subcommittee to promote specific measures.

 Supply Chain Subcommittee